GHSVS-de/pkg_file_iconsghsvs/README.md

 - So after installation you will find two extensions named "iconsghsvs" in the Joomla extension manager.
 - Stupid, but no further problem.
 - To uninstall the files uninstall the package.
-- - When you see a message like `Joomla\CMS\Filesystem\Folder::files: Der Pfad ist kein Verzeichnis.
-Pfad: Joomla\CMS\Filesystem\Folder::files` ignore it.
-Sometimes Joomla is strange ;-).
+- - When you see a message like `JFolder: :files: Path is not a folder.
+Path: /www/htdocs/w00f7959/j3.illovo.de/media/iconsghsvs/svgs` ignore it!
+No harm!
+Sometimes Joomla is strange ;-) I have no idea where it comes from and why.

 ---